Endoscopic Depth Estimation Based on Deep Learning: A Survey: Methods Based on Deep Learning

-\begin{itemize} \item In supervised depth estimation, a large amount of accurate depth annotation data is typically required as the basis for training. \item In weakly supervised learning, partial annotations or indirect information (such as geometric constraints or reprojection errors) are used to substitute for complete annotations, thus reducing the difficulty of data labeling. \item Self-supervised learning relies on the correlations between images or intrinsic structures, allowing depth information to be learned autonomously from the data by designing appropriate loss functions without the need for manual annotations. \item Unsupervised domain adaptation addresses cross-domain tasks by employing techniques like adversarial training or feature alignment to ensure that a model trained in one domain performs well in another domain lacking annotations. \end{itemize}
+\begin{itemize} \item In supervised depth estimation, a large amount of accurate depth annotation data is typically required as the basis for training. \item In weakly supervised learning, partial annotations or indirect information, such as geometric constraints or reprojection errors, serve as a substitute for complete annotations, thereby reducing the difficulty of data labeling. \item Self-supervised learning relies on the correlations between images or intrinsic structures, allowing depth information to be learned autonomously from the data by designing appropriate loss functions without the need for manual annotations. \item Unsupervised domain adaptation addresses cross-domain tasks by employing techniques like adversarial training or feature alignment to ensure that a model trained in one domain performs well in another domain lacking annotations. \end{itemize}

 This classification reflects the differences in data dependency and annotation requirements across different approaches, as well as their respective practical applicability in solving the task of endoscopic depth estimation.